api3dao/old-api3-docs/docs/airnode/v0.2/grp-providers/guides/build-an-airnode/apply-auth.md

 this authorizer in the
 [Airnode Contract Addresses](../../../reference/airnode-addresses.md) doc.

-To use the AirnodeRequesterRrpAuthorizer authorizer:
+To use the RequesterAuthorizerWithAirnode authorizer:

 1. Add the authorizer contract address to the `chains[n].authorizers[]` array.
-2. After your Airnode is deployed, call the Admin CLI command [`set-whitelist-expiration`](../../../reference/packages/admin-cli-commands.md#set-whitelist-expiration) to add the desired requester contract addresses to the whitelist maintained by AirnodeRequesterRrpAuthorizer.
+2. After your Airnode is deployed, call the Admin CLI command [`set-whitelist-expiration`](../../../reference/packages/admin-cli-commands.md#set-whitelist-expiration) to add the desired requester contract addresses to the whitelist maintained by RequesterAuthorizerWithAirnode.

-Once implemented, only requester contract addresses you have added to AirnodeRequesterRrpAuthorizer will have access to your Airnode.
+Once implemented, only requester contract addresses you have added to RequesterAuthorizerWithAirnode will have access to your Airnode.

 ## Relay MetaData